A useful technique in night photography is the long exposure.

 To photograph a Ferris wheel at night, move close and use a wide-angle lens to get as much detail as possible.
 Place your camera on a tripod and frame the image.

 Because we want all the elements to be sharp, choose a small aperture between f/11-f/32.
-Set your camera to either Manual or TV (Shutter Priority) mode and choose a shutter speed according to the speed of the lighted Ferris wheel, and the style you are after (anywhere between 1-30 seconds).
+Set your camera to either Manual or TV (Shutter Priority) mode and select a shutter speed according to the speed of the lighted Ferris wheel, and the style you are after (anywhere between 1-30 seconds).

 You should take the image using the camera’s self timer or a cable release so that you avoid touching and jiggling the camera.
 The image captured will be full of light trails against a black sky, yet the center beams that hold the wheel will be sharp.